-While on the housing area, you will be able to make three (3) types of telephone calls:
+While on the housing area, you will be able to make two (2) types of telephone calls:

-- direct call -Up to three calls per day.
-The total time for the three calls cannot exceed a total of ten (10) minutes There is no cost to the inmate or called party for these calls; - collect call-Up to fifteen (15) minutes per day, subject to the availability of phones; and - debit call-Up to fifteen (15) minutes per day, subject to availability of phones.
+- direct call -Three calls per day.
+The total time for the three calls cannot exceed a total of ten (10)minutes There is no cost to the inmate or called party for these calls; - collect call -Unlimited calls of up to fifteen (15) minutes each, subject to the availability of phones.